Finding Solutions for Global Health

 The World Health Summit is the unique international strategic forum for global health.
 It brings together stakeholders from politics, science, the private sector, and civil society from around the world to set the agenda for a healthier future by inspiring innovative solutions for better health and wellbeing for all.

 The World Health Summit strengthens collaboration and open dialogue guided by science, fosters global health as a key political issue and promotes the global health debate in the spirit of the UN Sustainable Development Goals.

-The World Health Summit promotes a science-driven and broad approach to global health development with the Sustainable Development Goals (SDGs) at its core.
+The World Health Summit stands for a science-driven and broad approach to global health development.
 The key issues are therefore interdisciplinary, science-based, cross-sectoral, and concerted.
 They are vital to set the global health agenda for the years to come.

-We at the World Health Summit will continue to promote health as a human right, along with good governance, because political decisions without exception affect human health.
+The World Health Summit promotes health as a human right, along with good governance, as political decisions affect human health.